© 2021 ACUA LIMITED, All rights reserved

-The process is managed by a mediator who will seek to establish the issues and needs of the parties, with the aim of negotiating a settlement which both parties can accept, without the need of progressing to more adversarial and expensive means of settling a dispute.
+The process is managed by a mediator who will seek to establish the parties’ issues and needs and negotiate a settlement that both parties can accept without progressing to more adversarial and expensive means of settling a dispute.

-Mediation settlements can often be more flexible than simply an award of money, which means in a number of circumstances it can be better than litigation or arbitration as it can help to maintain a commercial relation going forward.
+Mediation settlements can often be more flexible than simply an award of money, which means it can be better than litigation or arbitration in several circumstances as Mediation can help maintain the future commercial relationships.

 Section 14 of the Act imposes a legal obligation on a “practising solicitor” to advise their clients, before issuing proceedings, to consider mediation as a means of dispute resolution.
 The possible implications of not proceeding to mediation, without good reason, may lead the court to impose possible cost sanctions on “any unreasonable refusal or failure by the party” to consider or attend mediation.